AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Hologres permission models/SPM/Use the SPM.md

 1. Disable the SPM.

-    A superuser can execute the following statement to call the spm\_disable function to disable the SPM for a database: For more information about the spm\_disable function, see [spm\_disable](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.mdsection_13d_pfx_0c1).
+    A superuser can execute the following statement to call the spm\_disable function to disable the SPM for a database.
+For more information about the spm\_disable function, see [spm\_disable](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.mdsection_13d_pfx_0c1).

     ```
     call spm_disable ();